 What Factors Affect the Colorectal Cancer Survival Rate?

 Someone’s individual 5 year relative survival rate for colon or rectal cancer will heavily depend on many factors, such as the cancer stage, the cancer cell grade, diagnostic errors, lymph node involvement, general health, and the presence of carcinoembryonic antigen (CEA).

 Cancer is most commonly staged with the American Joint Committee on Cancer TNM system, which is basically the infamous four stages of cancer.
-People diagnosed with stage I rectal or colon cancer naturally have a much higher survival rate than those who have stage IV cancer.
+People diagnosed with stage I rectal or colon cancer either through differential diagnostic measures or otherwise naturally have a much higher survival rate than those who have stage IV cancer.

 Cancer Cell Grade

-Cancer cell grade can also give a doctor a good idea of their patient’s 5 year relative survival rate.
-In order to determine cancer cell grade, doctors must microscopically compare cancerous cells to healthy cells.
-Very abnormal looking cells are assigned a higher cell grade.
-Generally speaking, the higher the cell grade, the lower the 5 year relative survival rate.
+Cancer cell grade can also give a doctor a good idea of their patient’s 5-year relative survival rate.
+Doctors must microscopically compare cancerous cells to healthy cells to determine cancer cell grade.
+Very abnormal-looking cells are assigned a higher cell grade.
+Generally speaking, the higher the cell grade, the lower the 5-year relative survival rate.